Diseases & Conditions

 Hip Strains

-Anyone can experience a hip strain just doing everyday tasks, but strains most often occur during sports activities.
+Anyone can experience a hip strain just doing everyday tasks, but strains most often occur during sports activities or exercise.

 Although many hip strains improve with simple home treatment, severe strains may require physical therapy or other medical treatment.